apereo/cas/cas-server-documentation/installation/Hazelcast-Ticket-Registry.md

 ## Configuration

-This module has a flexible configuration strategy which by default auto-configures `HazelcastInstance` used by the TicketRegistry implementation to retrieve Hazelcast's `IMap` instance for its distributed tickets storage.
-Some aspects of `HazelcastInstance` configuration in this auto-configuration mode are controlled by CAS properties.
+This module has a  configuration strategy which by default auto-configures a hazelcast instance used by the ticket registry implementation to retrieve a Hazelcast's map for its distributed tickets storage.
+Some aspects of hazelcast configuration in this auto-configuration mode are controlled by CAS properties.

 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).

-Should the more fine-grained configuration need arise, there is an option to use a native Hazelcast configuration XML format where all the configuration options for `HazelcastInstance` exposed by Hazelcast are available.
+Should the more fine-grained configuration need arise, there is an option to use a native Hazelcast configuration XML format where all the configuration options exposed by Hazelcast are available.
 In order to trigger this configuration mode, there are two basic steps required:

 * Place native `hazelcast.xml` file containing the custom configuration for Hazelcast Instance into an external filesystem location